salilab/saliweb/doc/backend.rst

 one or more of its methods implemented to actually do the work of running jobs.
-For example, the :meth:`Job.run` method will be called by the backend when the job starts; it is expected to start the job running on the cluster, typically by using an :class:`SGERunner` object.
+For example, the :meth:`Job.run` method will be called by the backend when the job starts; it is expected to start the job running on the cluster, typically by using a :class:`WyntonSGERunner` object.
 There are similar methods that can be used to do extra processing before the job starts (:meth:`Job.preprocess`), after it finishes running on the cluster (:meth:`Job.postprocess` and :meth:`Job.finalize`) or when the job is moved